dialect-katrineholm/checklist-going-live/README.md

 # A checklist for all projects that are going live

-This checklist is used whenever a project is going live at https://spatie.be
+This checklist is used whenever a project is going live.

 ## 1. Browserstack tests
 - [ ] Desktop: test on latest versions of Chrome, IE/Edge, Firefox, Safari